hashicorp/terraform-provider-aws/website/docs/r/db_instance.html.markdown

 accessible.
 Default is `false`.
 * `replicate_source_db` - (Optional) Specifies that this resource is a Replicate database, and to use this value as the source database.
-This correlates to the `identifier` of another Amazon RDS Database to replicate.
+This correlates to the `identifier` of another Amazon RDS Database to replicate (if replicating within a single region) or ARN of the Amazon RDS Database to replicate (if replicating cross-region).
 Note that if you are creating a cross-region replica of an encrypted database you will also need to specify a `kms_key_id`.
 See [DB Instance Replication][1] and [Working with PostgreSQL and MySQL Read Replicas](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ReadRepl.html)